BloombergGraphics/2017-health-insurer-exits-data/README.md

 The data comes from many sources including [data.healthcare.gov](https://data.healthcare.gov/), state based marketplaces, Centers for Medicare and Medicaid Services and System for Electronic Rates & Forms Filing documents.
 For a full list, see [sources.csv](sources.csv).

+A previous version of this dataset excluded data for renewing California enrollees in 2017.
+The total number of enrollees for California counties have been updated to reflect the change.

 ## Files
 The [data](data/) folder includes 4 national files:
 * [county-enrollment.csv](data/county-enrollment.csv): plan selections by year and county